maschepps/metaheuristicOpt/README.md

 :exclamation: This is a read-only mirror of the CRAN R package repository.  metaheuristicOpt — Metaheuristic for Optimization
 # Fork of metaheuristicOpt: Enhanced Metaheuristic Optimization Algorithms in R

 This is a fork of the original `metaheuristicOpt` R package.
-This fork includes custom features, optimizations, and bug fixes made as part of my PhD thesis.
-The package aims to provide an even more robust and flexible toolkit for metaheuristic optimization in R.
+This fork includes custom features made as part of my PhD thesis.
+The package aims to provide an even more robust, efficient, and flexible toolkit for metaheuristic optimization in R.

 ## Table of Contents